The table of contents may be found here.

 north, leaving behind a swampy lowland crossed by sluggish

 streams.
-It is also the youngest formation in the Jemez area
+It is also the oldest formation in the Jemez area

 composed largely of sediments eroded off the growing highlands